-Scholarships are "free money" that can help pay for additional college expenses.
+Scholarships can help pay for additional college expenses and do not need to be paid back.

 Why do I need to look for scholarships?

 Remember that your 21st Century Scholarship can cover up to full tuition and mandatory fees, but even if you receive full tuition, this award does not cover expenses such as room and board, books and supplies.
 Unlike loans, scholarships do not have to be paid back and can help cover other costs not covered by your 21st Century Scholarship.